Skip to main content

 Feed change 1: breed-specific title rewrites

-The single highest-leverage feed move in the vertical.
+The one feed change that pays back most in this vertical.
 Pull search-term reports and cluster queries by breed, size class, and specific use case.

 Before: "No-Pull Dog Harness - Red, Large" After: "No-Pull Dog Harness, Large Dogs, Labrador Golden Retriever, Adjustable, Red"